Guide to Adult Adoptions in Oregon

 Do adult adoptions in Oregon require a home study?

 No, adult adoptions in Oregon typically do not require a home study as part of the adoption process.
 Unlike adoptions involving minors, adult adoptions focus primarily on legal formalities and do not usually involve extensive background checks or home evaluations.
-However, the court may request additional information or documentation to ensure that the adoption is in the best interests of the parties involved.
+However, the court may request additional information or documentation if it so chooses.

 Can an adult adoptee retain their existing legal relationship with their birth family after adoption?